RandyCantrell.com

 King Solomon said, “Above all else, guard your heart, for it is the wellspring of life.”
 (Proverbs 4:23)

 That's what I'm trying to do.
-And I'm trying to do it better than I ever have before.
+I'm trying to do it better than I ever have before.

 During good times reliance on God can slip.
 It's manifested in lax prayer habits and Bible reading.